U.S. partners unclear on roles in fight against Islamic State

 FRANCE

-France has signalled it will carry out air strikes in Iraq.
+France has signaled it will carry out air strikes in Iraq and send special forces to the country to help direct them and to train armed forces.
 It is providing arms to the Kurds and will send special forces to the country to help direct air strikes and train armed forces.

 France has cited legal and military difficulties in intervening in Syria and said it does not want strikes against IS targets there to benefit Syrian President Bashar al-Assad.